-The use of electronic devices (cell phones, tablets and other mobile devices) in the classroom is determined by the course faculty member.
+The use of electronic devices (cell phones, tablets, smart watches, laptops, wearable smart technology, and other mobile devices) in the classroom is determined by the course faculty member.
 Each faculty member determines the acceptable use of electronic devices in the classroom.

 Students must refrain from the use of electronic devices in the clinical settings for personal use regardless of what other staff/employees are observed to be doing.
 Devices may be used for patient/client care, education or as required to meet clinical expectations as per the facility policies.
 Failure to follow the electronic device policy may result dismissal from program.